ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

   | _, _, _ -> failwith "You do not have the required permissions"
 ```

-Very quickly the mental overhead 🤯 required to parse match statements gets in the way of code readability.
+Very quickly the mental overhead 🤯 required to parse multivariable match statements gets in the way of code readability.

 #### Some Problems:
 - Code is hard to scan at a glance